Orton-Gillingham Based Programs

-Winsor Learning provides Orton-Gillingham Sonday System Programs and Training.
-Educational experts at industry leading organizations such as the National Center for Learning Disabilities and the International Dyslexia Association have evaluated the Sonday System® and deemed that the program contained the required elements for teaching reading identified by the Nation Reading Panel.
+Winsor Learning provides Orton-Gillingham based Sonday System® programs and training.
+Educational experts at industry-leading organizations, such as the National Center for Learning Disabilities and the International Dyslexia Association, have evaluated the Sonday System and determined that the program contains the required elements for teaching reading identified by the National Reading Panel.
 Winsor Learning believes in giving children their best chance to succeed in school.
-We've partnered with one of the country's foremost experts in the Orton-Gillingham multisensory method for reading intervention to create the Sonday System, a simple, cost-effective tool for K-12 educators to identify and quickly intervene with struggling readers.
+We've partnered with one of the country's foremost experts in the Orton-Gillingham multisensory method for reading intervention to create the Sonday System: a simple, cost-effective tool for K-12 educators to identify and quickly intervene with struggling readers.

 A Bit of History

 Since 1997, we have helped more than 3,000 school districts improve reading scores by providing Orton-Gillingham based multisensory tools and training to educators working with struggling students.